4d/docs/docs/WebServer/qodly-studio.md

 ### Enabling access to Qodly Studio

-By default, access to the studio is not granted.
+By default, access to Qodly Studio is not granted.

 Qodly Studio is served by the [WebAdmin web server](../Admin/webAdmin.md) and displays data from 4D projects handled by the [4D web server](webServer.md).

-To enable access to the studio, you must explicitly allow it at two levels:
+To enable access to Qodly Studio, you must explicitly allow it at two levels:

 * at the 4D application level, for global access
 * at every project level

-If one of the two levels (or both) are not enabled, access to the studio is denied (a 403 page is returned).
+If one of the two levels (or both) are not enabled, access to Qodly Studio is denied (a 403 page is returned).

 #### At the application level

-As a first security level, you need to [allow access to the studio on the WebAdmin web server](../Admin/webAdmin.md#enable-access-to-qodly-studio).
+As a first security level, you need to [allow access to Qodly Studio on the WebAdmin web server](../Admin/webAdmin.md#enable-access-to-qodly-studio).

 This setting applies to the 4D application (4D or 4D Server) on the host machine.
 All projects opened with that 4D application take this setting into account.

-Keep this option unchecked if you want to make sure no access to the studio is allowed on the application.
+Keep this option unchecked if you want to make sure no access to Qodly Studio is allowed on the application.

-Check this option to make it possible to access the studio.
+Check this option to make it possible to access Qodly Studio.
 However, you still need to enable it at every project level.

 Additionally, you can [configure the WebAdmin web server's HTTP/HTTPS port used](../Admin/webAdmin.md#accept-http-connections-on-localhost).